 Another critical operational task is monitoring of both virtual and physical resources.
 Monitoring includes the detection and tracking of changes to the environment, configuration, as well as monitoring of health and performance.
 In a virtualized environment, monitoring the health of deployed systems can be complex as administrators need to monitor both virtual and physical resources.
-Moreover, if a problem occurs, the diagnostics process will need to include a correlation between virtual resources and the physical ones they rely on.
+Moreover, if a problem occurs, the diagnostics process will need to include a correlation between virtual resources and the physical ones on which they rely.